Nightlngale/grapefruit-ui/README.md

 ## Usage

-First, you need to import styles to use the default grid (base 12 columns) and spacing (base 0.5rem) system.
+First, you need to import styles to use the default grid (base 12 columns) and spacing (base 0.5rem) systems.

 ```javascript
 import 'grapefruit-ui/dist/styles.css';